-IF "x is an exciting yet difficult to implement feature."
-OR

-"x is an expected, yet quite easy to implement feature."
+IF "x is a very exciting yet highly difficult to implement feature."
+OR "x is an expected, yet quite easy to implement feature."

 THEN "x is a high ranked feature planned for release in the near future."
 The truth values of individual terms, as well as the truth value of $R \rightarrow S$ are calculated according to Table 1.